Rob Andrew

-Christopher Robert Andrew MBE (born 18 February 1963) is a former English rugby union player and was, until April 2016, Professional Rugby Director at the RFU.

-He was formerly the Director of Rugby of Newcastle Falcons and has been Chief Executive of Sussex County Cricket Club since January 2017.
+Christopher Robert Andrew MBE (born 18 February 1963) is a former English rugby union player who as a fly-half played 71 Tests for England between 1985 and 1997.
+Since his retirement from playing he has held administration roles in both rugby and cricket.
+He was formerly the Director of Rugby of Newcastle Falcons and Professional Rugby Director at the RFU.
+He was Chief Executive of Sussex County Cricket Club before joining the England and Wales Cricket Board in 2024 as Managing Director of the professional game.

 As a player, Andrew was assured in his kicking and defensive skills off both feet.
 Andrew also had a brief career in first-class cricket whilst at University and played for Yorkshire County Cricket Club's Second XI.

 Andrew was born in Richmond, North Yorkshire, England on 18 February 1963.

 Rugby career

 Domestic

 Andrew attended Barnard Castle School, where he was contemporary with future teammate Rory Underwood and was captain of the school 1st XV in 1981.
 Whilst in the northeast, both Underwood and Andrew played their rugby at Middlesbrough RUFC.
 Andrew then attended St John's College, Cambridge, and played for Cambridge University in the Varsity Match.

 He joined Nottingham for one season in 1985/86 and then joined Wasps FC where he was first choice fly-half throughout most of the eight seasons he spent with the north London club.
 At Wasps FC he won the English League in 1990, eventually leaving to join Newcastle Gosforth in 1995 as both a player and as director of rugby.

 The club had just been bought out by Sir John Hall in the lead-up to the game turning professional; they became the Falcons of today.
 During his time in charge of Newcastle Falcons he is credited with discovering Jonny Wilkinson.
+In 1991 he joined the famous Stade Toulousain (France) for one season.
 He was an ever-present when Newcastle Falcons won the 1997-98 Premiership.

 His playing career was ended in 1999 after an injury in training.